 John, Parish Assistant reflects on how we depict the saints (iconography) can change with circumstance and culture

 St Sebastian (feast day January 20th) has become something of a gay icon, as saints go.
-Partly, perhaps, because it’s an opportunity to depict a curly-haired semi-nude youth in light bondage.
-It has to be said this isn’t how Sebastian died, or how he was originally depicted.
+Partly, perhaps, because of how he is depicted in some modern art.
+It has to be said the modern depictions are not actually of how Sebastian died, or how he was originally depicted.
 Sebastian miraculously survived being shot with arrows and was healed by Irene of Rome.
 He continued to denounce the emperor Diocletian, who had him clubbed to death in the year 288.

 The tendency to depict Sebastian as a handsome youth pierced with arrows began in the 14th Century when Europe was being ravaged by the plague of the Black Death.

 See how the two ‘Sebastians’ in the modern version above look entirely unperturbed by the arrows protruding from their torsos?